 Sodium Beeswax – Beeswax soap

-Beeswax soap acts as a consistency regulator in most cosmetic products and is used as a protective wax component
+Beeswax soap is a consistency regulator in most cosmetic products and is used as a protective wax component.

 Seal for animal-free cosmetics